italosmoraes/com.qa.testautomation.ebay.new/README.md

 And the results are listed in the page in the correct order Then I can sort the results by Highest Price
-And the results are listed in the page in the correct order Then I can filter the results by ‘Buy it now’
+And the results are listed in the page in the correct order Then I can filter the results by 'Buy it now'
-And all the results shown in the page have the ’Buy it now’ tag
+And all the results shown in the page have the 'Buy it now' tag

 Scenario 2:
 Given I am a non-registered customer